 And he wouldn’t mind seeing some “cheaper cuts of meat and unusual seafood that other cuisines might use that we don’t necessarily know and use in Australia”.

 Manu is no stranger to innovative cooking himself.
-After completing a chef apprenticeship at his father's bistro, he was bitten by the travel bug and packed his apron and headed for London.
+After completing a chef apprenticeship at his father’s bistro, he was bitten by the travel bug and packed his apron and headed to London.

 In 1999, Manu flew to Melbourne where he worked at Toofey’s for a short while before heading to Sydney.

-In 2004, acclaimed Australian chef Tony Bilson approached Manu to open his new venture Bilson's at the Radisson Hotel.
-In its second year, the restaurant was awarded Two Chef's Hats and Three Chef's Hats the following year.
+In 2004, acclaimed Australian chef Tony Bilson approached Manu to open his new venture Bilson’s at the Radisson Hotel.
+In its second year, the restaurant was awarded Two Chef Hats and Three Chef Hats the following year.

-In 2011, he released his first cookbook, Manu's French Kitchen, through Penguin Books; won Dancing with the Stars; hosted the primetime show Dinner Date and was crowned Chef of the Year at GQ's annual Men of the Year Awards.
+In 2011, Manu released his first cookbook, Manu’s French Kitchen.
+He won Dancing with the Stars on Channel Seven and was crowned Chef of the Year at GQ’s annual Men of the Year Awards.

 He released his second book, Manu’s French Bistro in 2012 followed by his third book, French for Everyone in 2014.
 He is currently writing his fourth book, due for release late in 2016.